What to Expect When Starting Treatment

 No matter when you make this decision in your therapy journey, it’s an important one that you should discuss with your neurologist and your family.
 You should do your research and be your own advocate in the doctor’s office.

 If you make the decision to start a therapy today, there are a lot of resources available to help you decide which therapy is right for you.
 With Teva’s Shared Solutions®, you can ask for information and research on COPAXONE®.
-You can even request to talk to an MS peer, compensated by Teva.

 You are not alone.
 Build your own support group, which starts with the right doctor.
 Lean on your doctor and others in your life, like family and friends, to help ensure you don’t go through this alone.